FREE 2026 nuc! Drawing March 28!

 If you don't see your question below, please don't hesitate to contact us.

-Yes, we are currently selling Carniolan nucs for the 2026 season.
-We have 200 nucs available for pre-order!
+Yes, we are currently selling Carniolan nucs for the 2026 season and they are going fast!
 These are picked up in Spring in the ordering sequence, so order early to get your place at the front of the line!
 Please refer us to anyone you know who may need bees for the upcoming season.

 Due to the fact that our family-owned business is operated from privately-owned acreage, shop visits are by appointment only.
 Our online store is open 24/7 for convenient browsing and ordering.
 Many items are available for fast delivery, but we also offer on-site pickup at your convenience.
 Please just let us know what time you would like to stop by and pick up your order.
 Except for custom builds, we can generally have them ready for you quite quickly.
 We also offer free in-shop consultations to answer questions or help with product selection.
 Again, we ask that you contact us to make that appointment.